berbix/berbix-node/README.md

 Parameters:

-- `response_payload` - A string describing the payload type to return when fetching transaction metadata, e.g. "us-dl".
+- `response_payload: string` - A string describing the payload type to return when fetching transaction metadata, e.g. "us-dl".
 See [our testing guide](https://docs.berbix.com/docs/testing) for possible options.
-- `flags` - An optional list of flags to associate with the transaction (independent of the payload's contents), e.g. ["id_under_18", "id_under_21"].
+- `flags: string[]` - An optional list of flags to associate with the transaction (independent of the payload's contents), e.g. ["id_under_18", "id_under_21"].
 See [our flags documentation](https://docs.berbix.com/docs/id-flags) for a list of flags.

 ### `Tokens`